-It almost goes without saying that most of us would prefer, in our later years, to settle into comfortable, friendly, home-like surroundings where our changing needs would be met as our care requirements increase—without making us dependent on family members for our care.
-Living in the same place as we age, one in which we can receive the various types of health and homemaking services we may need in a familiar setting, is called “aging in place.”
+It goes without saying that most of us would prefer, in our later years, to settle into comfortable, friendly, home-like surroundings.
+Ideally, we would find a place where our changing needs would be met as our care requirements increase, without making us dependent on family members for our care.
+This concept of living in one place over many years and receiving elder care services in this setting is called “aging in place.”

-Among the wide range of housing and care options available to financially secure seniors is an option called the continuing care retirement community, or CCRC.
-Based on the premise of aging in place, this unique residential arrangement is gaining in popularity across the nation.
+Among the wide range of housing and care options available to financially secure seniors is an option called a continuing care retirement community (CCRC).
+Based on the premise of aging in place, this unique residential arrangement is gaining popularity across the nation.

 What is a Continuing Care Retirement Community?

 CCRCs aren’t independent living communities, assisted living facilities, or nursing homes.
 Rather, they are a single campus that features all these residential care types in a central location.
 The goal of CCRCs is to provide a full “continuum of care” for residents so that they do not have to make disruptive moves from facility to facility as their needs change.
 The continuum of care begins with an independent living area that may consist of rental units, condominiums or cooperative housing units.
 Seniors usually have the luxury of living in the same apartment or house while living independently or in assisted living.
 However, once an elder requires skilled nursing care or memory care, they usually make a short move to a different part of the building or campus.

 As with other types of senior living, CCRCs and their residents establish a business arrangement through a legal contract specifying exactly what kinds of supportive services, skilled nursing care, amenities, and housing will be provided initially and over the long term.
 In addition to providing a complete continuum of care, CCRCs are unique in that they offer contracts guaranteeing care and housing for a senior for the remainder of their life.